foliage bike

 8. Long Point State Park | Aurora, NY

-Explore the vibrant lakeside foliage in Aurora, New York by heading to Long Point State Park, which juts peninsula-like into Lake Chautauqua.
-The park and marina mostly serve as a day-use area with thickly-wooded stretches of beech, maple, spruce, poplar, and oak trees.
-But the park is also a popular destination for cyclists who pedal under a canopy of the season’s brightest hues reflecting off pristine Cayuga Lake.
+Why go?
+Explore the vibrant lakeside foliage in Aurora, New York by heading to Long Point State Park, which looks like a long finger pointing into Chautauqua Lake (and yes, this is the area known as the Finger Lakes!).
+The park offers thickly-wooded stretches of beech, maple, spruce, poplar and oak trees for cyclists who pedal under a canopy of the season’s brightest hues.
+Bonus joy: the reflections off pristine Cayuga Lake.

 Advertising